Sustainable transport: Community and grassroots action

 Sustainable transport is fundamentally a grassroots movement, albeit one which is now recognized as of citywide, national and international significance.

 Whereas it started as a movement driven by environmental concerns, over these last years there has been increased emphasis on social equity and fairness issues, and in particular the need to ensure proper access and services for lower income groups and people with mobility limitations, including the fast-growing population of older citizens.
 Many of the people exposed to the most vehicle noise, pollution and safety risk have been those who do not own, or cannot drive cars, and those for whom the cost of car ownership causes a severe financial burden.

 An organization called Greenxc started in 2011 created a national awareness campaign in the United States encouraging people to carpool by ride-sharing cross country stopping over at various destinations along the way and documenting their travel through video footage, posts and photography.
 Ride-sharing reduces individual's carbon footprint by allowing several people to use one car instead of everyone using individual cars.

+A case study by Prospect Sierra Students regarding lowering carbon emissions by changing means of transportation for students showed percentages of which changes could be made in order to drop the schools total carbon emissions by 15.5%.
+Within their video presentation, they showed that 50% of drivers were within a 2-mile walk, 30% of drivers were within a carpool radius, and 30% of drivers were within a 2-5 mile carpool radius.

 At the beginning of the 21st century, some companies are trying to increase the use of sailing ships, even for commercial purposes, for example, Fairtrannsport and New Dawn Traders They have created the Sail Cargo Alliance.

 The European Investment Bank committed €314 million between 2018 and 2022 to green marine transport, funding the building of new ships and the retrofitting of current ships with eco-friendly technologies to increase their energy efficiency and lower harmful emissions.
 The bank also offered an average of €11 billion per year from 2012 to 2022 for sustainable transportation solutions and climate-friendly initiatives.
 In 2022, railway projects received around 32% of overall transport loans, while urban mobility received approximately 37%.

 Recent trends

 The global stock of both plug-in hybrid electric vehicles (PHEVs) and battery electric vehicles (BEVs) has grown steadily since the 2010s.

 Sales of electric vehicles (EVs) indicate a trend away from gas-powered vehicles.

+Percentage-of-total-sales figures for electric, plug-in hybrid, and hybrid vehicles approximately quadrupled from 2020 to 2026.